tbidne/time-conv/README.md

 **Arg:** `-d,--dest-tz <local | tz_database>`

-**Description:** This option allows on to convert the read timezone.
+**Description:** This option allows one to convert the read timezone.
 By default, we convert to the local timezone.

 **Examples:**